ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-29-ethereum-classic-course-28-what-are-privacy-coins/index.md

 The combined market capitalization of this segment of the industry is $5.3 billion at the time of this writing.

-In the image in this section you may see the top ten privacy coins on CoinMarketCap.
+The accompanying image shows the top ten privacy coins listed on CoinMarketCap.

 ## Risks of Privacy Coins